Geeveston - Dover

 Health performance in Geeveston - Dover is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Geeveston-Dover faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is extremely low at approximately 47% of the total population (around 2,097 people), compared to 49.1% in Rest of Tas.
+Geeveston - Dover faces significant health challenges, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts, and the rate of private health cover is extremely low at approximately 47% of the total population (~2,097 people).
+This compares to 49.1% across Regional Tas.
+The national average is 55.7%.

-and the national average of 55.7%.
-The most common medical conditions are arthritis and mental health issues, affecting 12.8 and 10.2% of residents respectively.
-However, 60.4% of residents report being completely clear of medical ailments, compared to 62.0% in Rest of Tas.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-The area has 28.9% of residents aged 65 and over (1,302 people), higher than the 24.9% in Rest of Tas.
-Health outcomes among seniors are above average, with national rankings even higher than those of the general population.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 12.8% and 10.2% of residents, respectively, while 60.4% declared themselves as completely clear of medical ailments compared to 62.0% across Regional Tas.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 28.9% of residents aged 65 and over (1,302 people), which is higher than the 24.9% in Regional Tas.
+Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health